 Back to our sample: We will assume that your big-picture goal is to create an additional income stream to improve your financial situation.
 Let's say at the moment you want to focus on building an audience to which you can offer your services or products.

 How much can your goals help you to build an audience?
 (On a scale of 1-10)

 - Increase the readers of your blog posts: 3

 - Attract subscribers to your email list: 8

-- Encourage (make it easy) your audience to share your content on social media sites: 5
+- Encourage (make it easy for) your audience to share your content on social media sites: 5

-As you can see, this simple exercise helps you to identify where to focus your attention and therefore where to guide your audience.
+As you can see, this simple exercise helps you to identify where to focus your attention and consequently where to guide your audience.

 3rd step: Pair your goals with your content pieces